nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## <a id="further-info"></a> Further information about commands
 <div markdown="block" class="alert alert-info">

+* You can have multiple values for ```t/DESCRIPTION``` field, but other fields will only take a single value.

+* When you edit, it removes the current values (i.e. the values do not stack)

 * You may supply more than one input value for the `t/DESCRIPTION` field, and both will be recorded.
 An example would be : `edit 1 t/Difficult module t/Fun module`.
 The resulting module listing would have 2